Tobibur/CGPA-calculator/README.md

 # CGPA-calculator
-Android app for calculating CGPA for Btech students
+Android application for calculating CGPA for Btech students